 - Services should work within government guidance in respect of coronavirus.
 As this is constantly being updated, arrangements will need to be kept under very regular review.

-- Fostering services have a duty of care to staff, foster carers and their households, and fostered children.
-Decisions should consider the needs of all involved, including any individual vulnerabilities or circumstances as informed by the advice of government and other professional bodies.
+- Decisions should consider the needs of all involved, including any individual vulnerabilities or circumstances as informed by the advice of government and other professional bodies.

 The aim should be, as far as is possible in the current circumstances, ‘business as usual’ in terms of the service provided to foster carers and children.
-However, the means by which this is achieved will need to be reviewed considering government advice, and some less critical aspects of the service may need to be put ‘on hold’ as a result of this and consequent operational limitations.
+However, the means by which this is achieved will need to be reviewed considering government advice, including both national guidelines and any local variations to this.
+Some less critical aspects of the service may need to be put ‘on hold’ as a result of this and consequent operational limitations.

 Learning from othersEach fostering service will need to make their own decisions about the best way to proceed based on their own particular circumstances and in line with advice, support and guidance made available to them through their own organisation and networks.
 However, you may wish to consider any learning from other members of The Fostering Network who are trying to address similar issues.
 We are hoping to keep this page updated with information provided to us by our members about the approaches they are taking and what is working well or not.
 Please send any information you think might benefit others to email@example.com.Here is how some fostering services are working currently:General